vplan2/vplan2019/docs/api/api-docs.md

 ### Rate Limits

 Rate limits are applied on a per-route basis, which means, that different API routs will count different rate limits.
-That also means, if you are curerntly rate-mimited on one endpoint, you can also use the other endpoints at this time in their specific rate limitations.
+That also means, if you are curerntly rate-limited on one endpoint, you can also use the other endpoints at this time in their specific rate limitations.

 If you exeed a rate limit, you will get an error response as following: